 Whilst there are a Number of Awards available, here is a list of some of the top scholarships you may wish to apply for if you decide to study in New Zealand:

 • Fulbright New Zealand US Graduate Award: This scholarship is for US students wanting to study a postgraduate or research program.
 The degree can be at any New Zealand university and covers any field or subject.
 This scholarship supports students with the cost of tuition, living, airfares and more.

-• New Zealand Foreign Affairs and Trade Scholarships: this application is available to students from the Pacific and South-East Asia at undergraduate or postgraduate level.
+• New Zealand Foreign Affairs and Trade Scholarships: This scholarship is available to students from the Pacific and South-East Asia at undergraduate or postgraduate level.
 It provides full funding to students to cover a range of living and studying costs.

-• New Zealand International Doctoral Research Scholarships: this application lasts for up to three years for international students on PhD programs. this application is awarded to students excelling in their academic studies.
+• New Zealand International Doctoral Research Scholarships: This scholarship lasts for up to three years for international students on PhD programs.
+This scholarship is awarded to students excelling in their academic studies.
 Full tuition fees and all living costs are covered.

 There are also university-specific opportunities that you may wish to consider:

 • ?
 Auckland University of Technology: This university offers a Number of Awards for international students.

 • ?
 Lincoln University: Scholarships for various subjects and study levels are available.
 See the website for further details.